Deadpikle/SimpleInventory/README.md

 * UI for adding and editing currencies
 * Search field on inventory screen
 * Ability to login/logout so the system tracks which users are doing what things (supported by the database but not by the UI and only somewhat by the view model code)
+  * Also need to add/edit/update these users
+  * Add user permission levels so that people who just run the scanning can't view all the reports/extra info?
 * More reporting capabilities (details on items purchased including timestamps, etc.)
 * Capability to make one purchase with multiple items and designate who purchased it (makes it more like a point of sale system) -- would need to be able to turn this feature on/off
 * Use LINQ or similar to clean up the manual SQLite database calls